3 ways you can use Power BI to access ERP data

-One of the many strengths with Power BI is the ability to access enterprise resource planning (ERP) data and liberate this data within the organization for analysis.
+One of the many strengths of Power BI is the ability to access enterprise resource planning (ERP) data and liberate this data within the organization for analysis.
 Unfortunately, this creates challenges within organizations with highly functional ERPs and massive investments in tools like SAP, Dynamics, and Oracle.

-Option 1: Direct Query Mode
+Option 1: Direct query mode

 Virtually no organizations are using direct query mode for this reason, except in cases where the ERP produces schematized data that’s semantically intelligible.
-HANA does this, and also supports in-memory caching, but most other tools do not, and so that is why most customers elect to use Import Mode for ERP data access.
+HANA does this and also supports in-memory caching, but most other tools do not, and so that is why most customers elect to use Import Mode for ERP data access.

-Option 2: Import Mode
+Option 2: Import mode

 After initially experimenting with Direct Query Mode, most organizations will choose to either go down the path of import mode or create an incremental semantic layer on top of their data.

-Most of the time, creation of this sort of connector requires incremental transformations from Power BI, as well as the addition of calculations.
-As a result of this common paradigm, Power BI released the preview feature of Dataset Certification, so that organizations using Import Mode can more easily and readily engage with their datasets at scale, share queries, and have “blessed datasets” to enable analytics.
+Most of the time, the creation of this sort of connector requires incremental transformations from Power BI, as well as the addition of calculations.
+As a result of this common paradigm, Power BI released the preview feature of Dataset Certification so that organizations using Import Mode can more easily and readily engage with their datasets at scale, share queries, and have “blessed datasets” to enable analytics.

-Option 3: Separate Semantic Layer
+Option 3: Separate semantic layer

-Best Practices & Conclusion
+Best practices & conclusion

 Typically, the best practice adopted by most organizations is to offer “blessed reports” that have audited & canonical connections to Power BI, based either on a separate semantic layer or Power BI in Import Mode.

 As a best practice, user-interface queues indicated these reports indicating IT or Finance audits are used.
-For example, logo applications, styling choices and consistency, layout, and filter uniformity can all indicate IT-blessed, audited, and managed reports.
+For example, logo applications, styling choices and consistency, layout, and filter uniformity indicate IT-blessed, audited, and managed reports.

-Combining culture, a technical implementation approach, and the soft-approach (top-down, bottom-up, or hybrid) referenced in the 2018 Power BI whitepaper Planning an Enterprise Deployment leads to the most successful implementations of Power BI.
+Combining culture, a technical implementation approach, and the soft approach (top-down, bottom-up, or hybrid) referenced in the 2018 Power BI whitepaper Planning an Enterprise Deployment leads to the most successful implementations of Power BI.